efchea1/AI-Mastery-Portfolio/README.md

 ## 🤝 How to Collaborate

-I welcome feedback, mentorship, and collaboration—especially from those working in AI for public health, ethics, or global resilience.
+I welcome feedback, mentorship, and collaboration, especially from those working in AI for public health, ethics, or global resilience.
 Feel free to:
 - Open issues for suggestions or improvements
 - Fork and contribute to specific projects
 - Reach out via LinkedIn or email for deeper collaboration